Confession, Part One: Don't Be Such a Smart Aleck.

 “Why can’t it?
 Because you’ve spent your whole life studying something every child can find out just by reading his Bible?
 That’s your problem, pal.”

 The bottom line is that, whenever we find ourselves faced with a question of right or wrong, and we start analyzing it and going around in circles with it, looking it up on the Internet and consulting experts about it, it’s probably because we just don’t like the simple answer that’s staring us right in the face.
 Just like the rabbi: he asked our Lord a question, he got his answer; but he didn’t like that answer, so he started to analyze the question further, which is what prompted our Lord to tell the story of the Good Samaritan.

 So, let’s resolve to be confident.
 Let’s resolve to be honest with ourselves and with God.
-Let’s begin our preparation for the Jubilee Year by starting now, perhaps a little each evening before we go to bed, to recall the things we did or failed to do since our last confession of which Christ would not approve, so that we can confess our sins cleanly and openly, and prepare to meet the birth of our Lord with a clean slate and an untroubled conscience.
+Let’s begin, perhaps a little each evening before we go to bed, to recall the things we did or failed to do since our last confession of which Christ would not approve, so that we can confess our sins cleanly and openly, and prepare to meet the birth of our Lord with a clean slate and an untroubled conscience.

 * Back in the years when I served as a pastor, and even after that at the Shrine of our Lady of Fatima, it was often my custom to preach an ongoing series during the Sundays of Advent (or, as it is known in the Ruthenian Church, Philip's Fast).
 The last one I preached while serving in the Byzantine Tradition was on the Divine Liturgy; after returning to the Latin Church, I resurrected my first Advent series, on the Sacrament of Confession.